feedmecoffeepls/kiap/README.md

 - [Upload Thing](https://uploadthing.com/): Image upload host.
 Made famous by Theo (Youtuber).
 - [Tailwind](https://tailwindcss.com/): Tailwind.

+## Note
+- Schema is at db/schema.ts
+- Your activity page allows users to pick the highest bid to mark as sold (Seller mode)

 ## Assumptions made / Decisions taken

+### Buyer / Seller views
+- Interpreted that as a toggle between a buyer / seller mode
+- Used Zustand to control this

 ### Bid
 - Can't set a new bid if a bid that exceeds the selling price already exists